Answer Engine Optimization (AEO): Your Complete Guide for 2026

 Step 1: Interpret the question

-The system parses the query to understand intent, scope, and key entities such as products, brands, people, or locations.
-In conversational sessions, follow-up questions inherit context from earlier prompts.
+The system parses the user query to understand intent, scope, and key entities such as products, brands, people, or locations.
+For complex user queries involving comparisons or multi-step decisions, this step determines which content is most likely to get cited.

 Example: